KLE Technological University: Centre for Technology Innovation and Entrepreneurship - CTIE

 Centre for Technology Innovation and Entrepreneurship - CTIE, at BVB Campus, KLE Technological University, was established in 2012 and has been providing space, mentorship, technical support and access to labs for tech start-ups through the incubation model.

 CTIE works closely with the Centre for Innovation and Product Development (CIPD) as a feeder of commercially feasible technology ideas.
 CIPD has a vision to promote product development competency in engineering students.
 It ensures multi-disciplinary approach to connect to students from various engineering and business streams to work together.
 CTIE has its branch in Belagavi Campus along with all facilities that are available in Hubballi campus as well.

 VLSI/ ESDM Incubation Centre

-Hubballi got a unique facility when the VLSI/ ESDM incubation centre to promote startups in this sector was opened at the KLE Tech Park at KLE Technological University (KLETU) on July 17, 2018.
+A VLSI/ESDM incubation centre to promote startups in this sector was opened at the KLE Tech Park at KLE Technological University (KLETU) in Hubballi on July 17, 2018.

 Karnataka Biotechnology & Information Technology Services (KBITS), Indian Electronics & Semiconductors Association (IESA) and KLETU have come together to develop this facility to support entrepreneurs in the emerging sector of VLSI/ ESDM (Very Large Scale Integration/ Electronics System Design and Manufacturing).
 IT-BT, Science & Technology and Large & Medium Industries Minister K J George inaugurated the centre on July 17, 2018.
 IT-BT Department Principal Secretary Gaurav Gupta, IESA Working President Anilkumar M, KLETU Vice Chancellor Ashok Shettar, Deshpande Foundation founder Gururaj Deshpande, Deshpande Foundation CEO Vivek Pawar, KLE Society director Shankaranna Munavalli and others were present.